by Susan Flantzer and Scott Mehl

 Family of Sophie Rhys-Jones

-Sophie Helen Rhys-Jones was born January 20 1965, in Oxford.
-She was the second child of Christopher Rhys-Jones and his wife Mary (née O’Sullivan).
-Sophie has an older brother, David.
+Sophie Helen Rhys-Jones was born January 20, 1965, in Oxford, England.
+She was the second child of Christopher Rhys-Jones and his wife Mary (née O’Sullivan) and has an older brother, David.
 Sophie was named in honor of her paternal aunt, Helen, who had been killed in an accident some years before Sophie was born.

 Engagement and Ring